RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 9. After the purging cycle, press the button to turn 180˚ and remove the acid cup
 10. PUT THE ACID BACK in the brown bottle - open the cap and carefully dump the acid
 11. ADD fresh DI water to the DI cup and place in position zero.
 Turn 180˚ again
-12. Prepare the logging sheet of the day; enter the date, ...
+12. Prepare the logging sheet of the day; enter the date, ...\
+---

-pH Calibration
+## pH Calibration

-pH Probe Storage Procedures:
+*pH Probe Storage Procedures:*
 - Temporary (No longer than a week) - can stay in the Rondolino in DI water
 - Medium-term (No longer than a month) - move to the pH probe holder on the titrator, close gray cap
 - Long-term (Longer than a month) - move to the pH probe holder on the titrator and place clear cap over the end containing KCl, close gray cap

 1. Place each buffer (Mettler Toledo Technical buffers: 4.01, 7.00, 9.21) in cups and place the cups in positions 1, 2, and 3 respectively
 2. CAREFULLY open the small gray cap on the pH probe, add KCl if needed